oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

 ### ORDS Configuration

-The ORDS configuration does not store any sensitive data, so build a *manifest file* to create two *ConfigMap*s of its configuration.
+The ORDS configuration does not store any sensitive data, so append to the *manifest file* two *ConfigMap*s of its configuration.
 The *ConfigMap*s will be mounted as files into the Container and used by the ORDS process to start the application and make a connection to the database.

 1. Append the `ords-config` *ConfigMap* to the Application Deployment *manifest file*: